 In most cases, a solicitor will fulfil the exact same tasks and responsibilities as a conveyancer.
 With this in mind, it’s often advised to use a regular conveyancer if you think your selling process is going to be straightforward.
 They're still trained to handle any complications that are associated with property law.

 When to Use a Solicitor

 Finding the right conveyancer will give you peace of mind during the whole process.
-You can even choose to work with online conveyancers as the price is often cheaper, but it won't be as personal as you may be dealing with a few different people throughout the whole process as opposed to one designated conveyancer.
+You can even choose to work with online conveyancers as the price is often cheaper.
+However, this won't be as personal as you may be dealing with a few different people throughout the process, opposed to one designated conveyancer.